Jake Worth

 " Mappings ---------------------- {{{

-" Disable arrow keys (helped me learn Vim, and I do not use them)
+" Disable arrow keys (helped me learn Vim, and now I don't use them)

 noremap <up> <nop>